 Once students have completed their PhD research and have filed their PhD dissertation, they return to the third year of medical school.
 Upon nearing completion of their doctorate, in preparation for transitioning to the clinical arena, students in our MSTP program participate in a Clinical Re-Entry Preceptorship Program, that includes monthly sessions on physical examination and history-taking.
-MSTP students then also join the MD3 medical school class in a two-week-long Clinical Foundations course, which provides an introduction to clinical training during the third and fourth years of medical school.
+MSTP students then also join the MD3 medical school class in a two-week-long Clinical Foundations course, an introduction to clinical training prior to entry into required clinical clerkships.

 M.D.-D.D.S - UCLA Oral and Maxillofacial Surgery Program

-The School of Dentistry Section of Oral and Maxillofacial Surgery, in conjunction with the David Geffen School of Medicine at UCLA and the Ronald Reagan UCLA Medical Center, offers a six-year training program leading to the MD degree and a certificate of specialization in oral and maxillofacial surgery.
+The School of Dentistry Section of Oral and Maxillofacial Surgery, in conjunction with the David Geffen School of Medicine at UCLA, offers a six-year training program leading to the DDS/MD degree and a certificate of specialization in oral and maxillofacial surgery.
 The program includes three years as a resident on the Oral and Maxillofacial Surgery Service, two years as a full-time student at the David Geffen School of Medicine at UCLA, and one year as an intern/resident on the General Surgery Service of the Ronald Reagan UCLA Medical Center.